2011–12 Hibernian F.C. season: Scottish Premier League

 Hibernian started the league season with a home game against Celtic, which ended in a 2–0 defeat.
 In their second game, Hibs won 1–0 against Inverness CT thanks to an injury time goal by Garry O'Connor.
 It was their first win in 10 attempts at the Caledonian Stadium.
 Poor results, particularly at home, meant that Hibs were just one point off the bottom of the league in mid-October.
 The club also recorded a financial loss of £900,000 for the year ended 31 July 2011, the first bottom line loss in seven years.
 Hibs sacked manager Colin Calderwood on 6 November 2011, two days before the club AGM.
 Billy Brown, who had been sacked by Hearts in August and then hired by Hibs as assistant manager, was made caretaker manager.

 Bohemians manager Pat Fenlon was recruited as the new Hibs manager later in November.
 His first game officially in charge, an away match against Motherwell, was abandoned at half-time due to safety reasons.
 A small fire had broken out inside the floodlights during the first half.
 Hibs earned only one point from Fenlon's first five matches in charge.
 After an Edinburgh derby defeat on 2 January, Hibs were still just one point above the bottom position.
-Despite progressing to the semi-final of the Scottish Cup, Hibs continued to struggle in the SPL and are in a two-way fight with Dunfermline to avoid relegation.
+Despite progressing to the semi-final of the Scottish Cup, Hibs continued to struggle in the SPL and are in a two-way fight with Dunfermline Athletic to avoid relegation.
 A win against Inverness lifted Hibs six points clear of the Fife club with six games to play.

 Hibs went into the post-split fixtures in 11th place, seven points ahead of Dunfermline, who occupied the relegation position.
 Dunfermline manager Jim Jefferies said that they would need to win their first post-split fixture, against St Mirren, to stand a realistic chance of avoiding relegation.
 Dunfermline took four points from their first two games after the split, while Hibs suffered two 1–0 defeats, which cut the gap to three points.
 Hibs responded by winning 2–1 at Aberdeen, which meant that Dunfermline needed to beat Hibs in their next match to avoid relegation.
 Hibs ended any relegation worries, however, with a 4–0 victory.